 We are responsible for our own choices.
 No one gets to lay all their bad behavior at the feet of the devil.
 That being said, Satan’s fingerprints are all over some of the greatest evils of our time.
 He does his best work when he plants ideas in our minds that appeal to our sinful tendencies and self-centeredness.
-Unless we are spiritually aware and walking in the Spirit (John 16:13, Galatians 5:16-17) we run with whatever questionable ideas have been planted in our heads.
-Because there are fewer and fewer people who are consciously choosing to walk in the Spirit, it is easy for Satan to introduce lies that turn people against each other and cripple the work of the church.
+Unless we are spiritually aware and walking in the Spirit (John 16:13, Galatians 5:16-17) we tend to run with whatever questionable ideas have been planted in our heads.
+There are fewer and fewer people who are consciously choosing to walk in the Spirit.
+Therefore it is easy for Satan to introduce lies that turn people against each other and cripple the work of the church.

 Satan’s most successful schemes are the ones he uses to drive wedges between people, spread deception and destroy the work of the church.

 Racism is not new, nor is it strictly an American problem.
-Although, for the record, American racism has had some exceptionally ugly characteristics that kind of put it in a class of its own.
-The ancient world was rife with racism although racist attitudes were based less on skin color and more on achievement, political power and military might.
+Although, for the record, American racism has had some exceptionally ugly characteristics that put it in a class all its own.
+The ancient world was rife with racism.
+Although racist attitudes in the ancient world were based less on skin color and more on achievement, political power and military might.
 Greeks were the pretentious eggheads of the ancient world, they believed they were superior to any race who lacked art or a written language of their own.
 Romans supposed they were better than any race of people they could conquer militarily.
 Jews took their title as God’s chosen people pretty seriously and believed they were the only race God loved.
 This led them to believe they were superior to everyone.

 Jesus came to change all that.
 His coming was intended to eliminate racism from the heart of anyone who truly believes in Him.
 The Bible is clear that Jesus died for everyone and there is no race is superior to any other (Galatians 3:27-29, Colossians 3:11, Ephesians 2:15-17).
 Sadly, Satan has managed to use pride and human stupidity to convince some people (sometimes even God’s people) that they are somehow better than other people based on the color of their skin or country of origin.